ogamespec/dolwin-docs/HW/GraphicsSystem/GX.md

 # Flipper GPU (GX)

 Flipper GPU (hereinafter GX) is a graphics processor with a fixed pipeline.
+Although the GX is quite complex, it certainly does not compare with modern GPUs in terms of complexity.

+But even in spite of the average complexity - the GX scheme is so confusing that it is quite difficult to compose a document with a clear presentation structure.
+The formalization of knowledge on GX becomes available only after reading the entire documentation.

 GX connection with other Flipper components: